Skip to Content

 Read Our Latest Wage & Hour Dispute Blogs

-Many employers use the above job titles and pay a salary to “lead” employees to mislead these employees into thinking they are not entitled to receive overtime pay.
-However, employees with these job titles who do not regularly supervise two or more full time employees may be eligible for overtime pay.
-The sporadic or occasional supervision of other employees is insufficient to qualify as an exempt employee.
+Many employers give employees job titles like "lead" and pay them a salary to make it seem as though they are not entitled to overtime pay.
+However, under the Fair Labor Standards Act (FLSA), job titles alone do not determine whether an employee is exempt from overtime.
+Employees with such job titles who do not regularly supervise two or more full-time employees may still be eligible for overtime pay.
+Sporadic or occasional supervision of other employees is not enough to qualify for the executive exemption.

 Overtime Misclassification in the Mortgage Industry